 The Skin as a Barrier: Water and Electrolyte Permeability

-A clear understanding into the science of skin functions including the why’s and how’s behind them.
-The course also covers insights into how these functions can change the physical appearance with aging and diseased skin conditions.
+Gain a clear understanding into the science of skin functions: the why’s and how’s behind them.
+The course also covers insights into how these functions can change skin’s physical appearance with aging and diseased skin conditions.

 The Skin and Immunity: The Ceramide Barrier & Cellular Immunity

 Explore how the skin takes care of its damaged cells from the inside out and the functions that enable this to occur.
-Better understand compromised skin types, such as those going through active cancer treatments, and the importance of expanded education during consultations with these types of patients.
+This course helps to give you a better understanding of compromised skin types, such as those going through active cancer treatments, and the importance of expanded education during consultations with these types of patients.
 Giving you the ability to provide greater detail on how to care for their skin’s unique needs and recommend specialized home care regimes.